 This season we’ve worked with a Roma in Northamptonshire—the same people who make our braces—on a small range of leather belts.
 Based in a small factory in Naseby, Roma have been crafting leather goods since 1981, and have a firm focus on quality and sustainability.
 Put simply, they make really, really good belts.

 We’ve got four different styles—the Window Buckle Belt, the Military Roller Buckle Belt, the Double Keeper Belt, and the Stud Detail Belt.
 Whilst they each use different buckles; they’re all made from 3.8mm thick vegetable tanned leather and feature a subtle embossed Cabourn logo.

-There are additional brand new leather goods coming soon to Nigel Cabourn.
-Look out for card cases, passport covers, lanyards and luggage tags. handy money clips, stylish phone sleeves and pencil cases, all made from the same Italian vegetable tanned leather.
+There are additional brand new leather goods out now.
+Card cases, passport covers, lanyards, luggage tags, handy money clips, stylish phone sleeves and pencil cases.
+All these products are made from the same quality Italian vegetable tanned leather.